AdobeDocs/commerce-merchant-services.en/contributing.md

 ## Security Issues

-Security issues shouldn't be reported on this issue tracker.
-Instead, [file an issue to our security experts](https://helpx.adobe.com/security/alertus.html)
+Security issues should not be reported on this issue tracker.
+Instead, [file an issue to our security experts](https://helpx.adobe.com/security/alertus.html).